I often hear people say – "The #1 way I get clients is through word-of-mouth."

-Or if they remember, it's too rarely, and not when they're talking to someone who would be an ideal client of yours, which is when you want them to be thinking about you!
+Or if they remember, it's too rarely… and not when they happen to be talking to someone who could be an ideal client of yours.
+They’re not thinking of you, which is when you want them to be thinking of you!

-So if you aren't keeping in touch with your network, how will they remember to refer you new clients?
+If you aren't keeping in touch with your network, how will they remember to refer new clients to you?

 The world is starving for genuine, win-win collaborations.

 Let’s find a better way to think about, and work with, our niche mates.

 You’re a connector and love introducing people to each other.
 It can be a wonderful (sometimes career-changing) effect when it’s the right match!